Test Results & Interpretations

 - During the first trimester of pregnancy to screen against urinary tract infections (UTI)

 - As a part of routine urine analysis or health check ups

-- Take the first urine of the day in a plastic cup given to you.
+- Collect the Urine Sample in a sterile container available from the lab or any pharmacy.
 Allow a small stream of urine to flow by and then carefully hold the cup under urine.
 Make sure the cup doesn’t come in contact with your skin.

 What Results of Culture Urine mean?

 - Urine culture is mostly interpreted in conjunction with the results of a urine analysis, the symptoms of the patient and how the sample was collected